PetrifiedPanda/DataStructures/README.md

 ## Heap
 This is a normal heap, which uses std::less as a comparator by default.
 The underlying container used by the heap can be changed, but is set to std::vector by default

+## Trie
+This is implemented by nodes that merely store a boolean that determines whether the node is a key.
+The actual keys are built while traversing the tree via the iterator and can be any container of the generic type T.